Esdeath4l/Ritika/README.md

-*Tic Tac Toe Game in Codsoft*
+*Tic Tac Toe Game *

-A classic game of Tic Tac Toe implemented in Codsoft, designed to provide a smooth and enjoyable user experience.
+A classic game of Tic Tac Toe implemented, designed to provide a smooth and enjoyable user experience.

 *Table of Contents*